Calcrete Field Trip - Corfu Landslide & Taunton Powerhouse

 Taunton Powerhouse is located on the Old Milwaukee Line.

 Taunton redrawn.
 Compiled stratigraphic, fossil, and paleomagnetic information for the Taunton site.
-Much of the literature on the Ringold Fm suffers from the use of colloquial terminology, informal units, loose location information, and a paucity of maps showing where actual work was done (i.e., measured sections).
+Much of the literature on the Ringold Fm suffers from the use of colloquial terminology ("cliff forming unit"), unit names that change from one report to the next, and a paucity of maps showing where actual field work was done after about 1975 (i.e., measured sections).
+Kevin Lindsey's work is the exception.
 A complicating factor is Hanford.
-Ringold stratigraphy was first worked out for the Hanford Site using exposures outside is fences.
+Ringold stratigraphy was first worked out for the Hanford Site using driller's logs and exposures outside its fences.
 If you want to see Hanford's geology, you have to leave Hanford.
 Even with a neatly compiled figure like this, its difficult to figure out where the study was done.
 Its been an 80 year struggle to figure out who did what where.

 Links to Other Stops: